What is UNRWA, the main aid provider in Gaza that Israel accuses of militant links?

 The U.N. agency for Palestinian refugees, known as UNRWA, employs thousands of staffers and provides vital aid and services to millions of people across the Middle East.
 In Gaza, it has been the main supplier of food, water and shelter to civilians during the Israel-Hamas war.

-Israel has long railed against the agency, accusing it of tolerating or even collaborating with Hamas and of perpetuating the 75-year-old Palestinian refugee crisis.
+Israel — whose allegations were detailed in a document obtained by The Associated Press on Monday — has long railed against the agency, accusing it of tolerating or even collaborating with Hamas and of perpetuating the 76-year-old Palestinian refugee crisis.
 The Israeli government has accused Hamas and other militant groups of siphoning off aid and using U.N. facilities for military purposes.

 UNRWA denies those allegations and says it took swift action against the employees accused of taking part in the attack.
-The United States and eight other Western nations that together provided more than half of UNRWA's budget in 2022 nevertheless suspended their funding to the agency.
+The United States and other top donors that together provided more than half of UNRWA’s budget in 2022 nevertheless suspended their funding to the agency.

 U.N.
 Secretary-General Antonio Guterres says 2 million Palestinians in Gaza, or 87% of the population, rely on UNRWA services that would be scaled back as soon as February if the money is not restored.